xuchen8391sky/xuchen.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working at Alibaba Group, focusing on developing large-scale image-to-product searching system (i.e. Pailitao or 拍立淘) at Taobao.
+I am currently working at Alibaba Group, focusing on developing large-scale multi-modal searching system (i.e. Pailitao or 拍立淘) at Taobao.
 Pailitao has become one of the largest ranking/visual/multi-modal application scenarios in China, serving hundred of million customers.
-My research mainly focuses on trustworthy representation learning, information retrieval and multi-modal large language models.
+My research mainly focuses on representation learning, information retrieval and multi-modal large language models.
 Before taking the faculty job, I received the PhD degree from Shanghai Jiao Tong University (SJTU) in 2021.09.
 I also received the dual PhD degree from University of Technology, Sydney (UTS) in 2022.05.
 I have published 15+ top journal and conference papers, with 2300+ google scholar citations.
 I have also been the PC members of top conferences including ICML, NeurIPS, ICLR, KDD and serves as the reviewer of top journals such as TPAMI, TNNLS, MLJ, TKDE.

 Research Interests
 ======
-**·** **Trustworthy Representation Learning:**  graph representation learning / self-supervised learning / pretraining
+**·** **Representation Learning:**  graph representation learning / self-supervised learning
 **·** **Information Retrieval:**  ranking / recommendation / sequential modeling
 **·** **Multi-Modal Large Language Models:**  reasoning / acceleration / agents / applications